Marked random graphs with given degree sequence: large deviations on the local topology: Main result and proof

 \begin{theorem} Let $\bar{G}_n$ be uniformly sampled from $\bar{\mathcal{G}}(\vec{\ell}_n)_{ \vec{m}_n,\vec{u}_n}$ and assume that $P_{n} \rightarrow P$, where $P \in \mathcal{P}(\Z_{+})$ is a probability measure with finite support.
 If $(\vec{m}_n, \vec{u}_n)$ is adapted to $(\vec{d}, Q)$, then the sequence $\big( U(\bar{G}_n) \big)_{n \in \N}$ satisfies a large deviation principle with rate function $I_{P,\vec d,Q}$ given by~\eqref{eq:ratefunction_l:6.1}. \end{theorem}

 Before presenting the proof of the theorem above, we state a preliminary result.
 This next lemma allows for the modification of the finite neighborhoods of the graphs in a way that the empirical measures of the degrees still converge to $P$ but the analogous limit for a higher depth $k>h$ equals another target distribution.
+Recall $U( \bar{G} )_k$ denotes the depth $k$ empirical neighborhood distribution of a (marked) graph $\bar{G}$.

 \begin{lemma} Given an integer $k > 1$ and $\rho \in \mathcal{P} (\bar{\mathcal{T}}_*)$ supported on trees with degrees uniformly bounded by $L>0$ and $\rho_{1} \circ \pi_{g}^{-1} = P$, there exists a sequence of marked graphs $\big( \widetilde{\Gamma}_n \big)_{n \in \N}$ such that $U(\widetilde{\Gamma}_n)_k \rightarrow \rho_k$ and $U(\pi_{g}(\widetilde{\Gamma}_n))_1 = P_{n}$, for all $n \in \N$. \end{lemma}